neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### Getting testnet tokens on target chain

+> NOTE: https://jsfiddle.net might not be accessible from your location without VPN.

 #### Cosmos hub

 If you don't have `atom`s, then you can go through the following steps: